 Then fix the clutch lever with the two screws.

-When the clutch lever is screwed back on, the M8 Allen screw (red arrow) is removed.
+When the shifter is screwed back on, the M8 Allen screw (red arrow) is removed.
 Be careful not to lose the fitting rings (green arrow).
-Set the clutch lever about 10°-15° off neutral.
-The shift lever is then retracted into the clutch at the lowest point.
+Set the shift lever approx. 10°-15° to the left of the neutral position.
+Then the gearshift lever is retracted into the clutch at the lowest point.

 The axis of the shift lever has a recess in the middle.
 Be careful, don't even measure with and without the indentation.

-Then use the depth gauge of the caliper to measure the depth L at the position of the Allen screw (see below).
+Then use the depth gauge of the caliper to measure the depth L at the position of the Allen screw .
 Be careful, the shifter has a depression in the middle (see next picture).
 The deepening must not be measured.